-Relevant PC14 clause references and extracts are given in RED itallics following

-Section 7.2.1.5 Policy - Design of Carparking areas and loading areas as increasingly they and their visitors will not be able to expect and/or rely on their ability to park close to their place of residence.
+Relevant PC14 clause references and extracts are given in RED itallics following existing residents and residents living in new developments as increasingly they and their visitors will not be able to expect and/or rely on their ability to park close to their place of residence.
 This will be exacerbated significantly in the Strowan area where the current onstreet carparking supply does not meet demand and this is a further reason why the proposed HRZ must not be implemented.
 I have been unable to find any specific references in PC14 as to how the transitionary change (clearly over many years) will impact on the needs of these vulnerable groups in our community and how it will be mitigated.
 If this is the case it is very concerning that PC14 is so lacking in provision.